devrobertpalmer/sendTexts/README.md

 Who to send to:

--list:<file>...........The membership list in JSON format.
+-list:file...........The membership list in JSON format.
 This is required.
--name:<name>...........Filter to members whose names include the given substring.
+-name:name...........Filter to members whose names include the given substring.
--only:<list>...........Limit the message to the list of members whose names appear in <list>.
+-only:list...........Limit the message to the list of members whose names appear in list.
 Format is a JSON array of strings.
 The entries must match the member's preferred name.

 Help understanding what is going to happen: